This easy watermelon tomato salad recipe is ideal for summer cookouts and potlucks.

-If you’re looking for the best watermelon salad recipe to bring to a summer cookout, you have to try Holly Clegg’s Easy Watermelon Tomato Basil Salad.
+If you’re looking for the best watermelon salad recipe, you have to try Holly Clegg’s Easy Watermelon Tomato Basil Salad.

 This watermelon salad recipe comes from her cookbook, trim&TERRIFIC Too Hot in the Kitchen.